SkylerLipthay/survive/README.md

-Some quick numbers: On my reasonably powered development computer I am able to create and persist a `BTreeSet<String>` with 1,000,000 individually-added strings in ~700ms, where each string is approximately 6 bytes long like in the above example.
-The resultant data directory is ~20 MB in size.
-Re-loading the persisted data takes about ~400ms.
+Some quick numbers: On my reasonably powered development computer I am able to create and persist a `BTreeSet<String>` with 1,000,000 individually-added strings in ~750ms, where each string is approximately 6 bytes long like in the above example.
+The resultant snapshot file is ~7 MB in size.
+Re-loading the snapshot takes about ~500ms.

 The current architecture seems to scale reasonably well to data approaching 1 GB, but some performance tuning (see `survive::Options`) is necessary.
-Most problematic is the automatic "compaction" (full-data snapshotting) that Survive does by default, which occurs after a certain number of journaled mutations and blocks execution.
+Most problematic is the automatic compaction (full-data snapshotting) that Survive does by default, which occurs after a certain number of journaled mutations and blocks execution.
 There's a trade-off here between 1) start-up time and journal file length, and 2) occasional runtime pauses to save data snapshots.